geekymeeky/JS-games/README.md

 <h2>Workflow📌</h2>

-<p>The JS-games keeps you updated about the computer games and is an interesting way for everyone to showcase their skills in building games.
-There are various games available in <a href style="color:green">https://geekymeeky.github.io/JS-games/</a>.
-The most amazing feature is that the games available are very easy to play on just a simple click.
-You can view different types of games in the webpage and play them as many times you want.</p>
+<p>The JS games keep you updated about computer games and are an interesting way for everyone to showcase their skills in building games.There are various games available in <a href style="color:green">https://geekymeeky.github.io/JS-games/</a>.
+The most amazing feature is that the games available are very easy to play with just a simple click.
+You can view different types of games on the webpage and play them as many times as you want.</p>

 <h2>How it helps the community🌼</h2>
 <ul>